-Creator Of Floating Garbage-Collector Struggling To Capture Plastic In Pacific
+Creator Of Floating Garbage Collector Struggling To Capture Plastic In Pacific

 Slat has acknowledged criticisms of the project.
 But he told the AP there's "no real rational argument" not to push forward with the project.
 He says if the device manages to collect its first load of trash, that would be a symbolic moment.

 "For 60 years man has been putting plastic into the ocean," he said.
-"And from that day onwards we're also taking it back out again."
+"And from that day onward we're also taking it back out again."